 • These savings in CPU cycles and bandwidth can produce some significant increases in network performance.

 • Every data unit on a network has to be assembled by the sender, and its headers have to be read by the network components between the sender and the receiver.
 The receiver then reads the frame and TCP/IP headers before processing the data.
 This activity, plus the headers added to frames and packets to get them from sender to receiver, consumes CPU cycles and bandwidth.

 How to join JumboIX?

-In order to join JumboIX, the participant needs to fulfill the requirements and agrees to the policies and guidelines listed below:
+In order to join JumboIX, the participant needs to fulfill the requirements and agrees to the policy and guidelines listed below:

 – Participants should have primary global Internet connectivity

 – Participants should be able to exchange routing tables (or peer) with

 the route server set up by JumboIX using Border Gateway Protocol version

 – Participants must be self-sufficient.
 For example, they should have

 their own primary DNS, Email, WWW and News servers.